 Through our N.A.C.C.-based curriculum, one of the first of its kind in the country, you will gain practical, field-relevant knowledge that prepares you for a successful career in non-profit management or public administration.
 You will leave this program with a better understanding of leadership, management, finance, research, analysis, and more.

-Practical instruction, dedicated mentorship from a current professional, internship opportunities, and other career resources prepare you with the insights and experience to make the most of post-graduation job opportunities.
+Practical instruction, internship opportunities, and other career resources prepare you with the insights and experience to make the most of post-graduation job opportunities.

 SOURCES: U.S. Bureau of Labor Statistics, 501ctrust, Burning Glass, April 2018.